 "You just don't want to do anything that would indicate risk," says Jones.

 You should be laser-focused on your credit score when you know you'll soon need credit.
-In the interim, take care of your bills and use credit responsibly.
+In the interim, pay your bills and use credit responsibly.
 Your score will reflect these smart spending behaviors.

 Are you getting ready to make a big purchase, such as a home or car?
-At least a few months in advance, spring for a copy of your credit scores, Sherry says.
+At least a few months in advance, spring for a copy of your credit scores, Consumer Action's Sherry says.

-While the score you can buy may not be the exact same one your lender uses, it will grade you on many of the same criteria and give you a good indication of how well you're managing your credit, she says.
+While the score that you pay for may not be the exact same one your lender uses, it will grade you on many of the same criteria and give you a good indication of how well you're managing your credit, she says.
 It will provide you with specific ways to improve your credit score -- in the form of several codes or factors that kept your score from being higher.